 3. Reviewing Your Application

 Habitat staff perform an initial review of your application to determine whether you are eligible.
-Habitat staff will complete an initial review and determine your eligibility within three days of submitting your application.
+Habitat staff will complete an initial review and determine your eligibility.
 If you are ineligible, Habitat staff will send you a letter denying your application.
 If you are eligible, Habitat staff will refer your application to Habitat’s Selection Committee.